-The Apostle Paul warns against a form of godliness that denies the power of the gospel (2 Tim.
+The apostle Paul warns against a form of godliness that denies the power of the gospel (2 Tim.
 3:5), lips that speak what the heart does not feel, body members that perform from some other motive than love for Christ.

-Notice these striking statements from the messenger of the Lord: "All who join themselves to the church but not to the Lord will in time develop their true character."-Ellen G. White, "The Faith I Live By." page 92.
+Notice these striking statements from the messenger of the Lord: "All who join themselves to the church but not to the Lord will in time develop their true character."-Ellen G. White, The Faith I Live By, p.
+92.

-"They have hold of the truth; but the truth has not hold of them."-"Testimonies," Vol. 1, page 138.
+"They have hold of the truth; but the truth has not hold of them."-Testimonies, vol. 1, p.
+138.

-"He who holds the truth in unrighteousness, who declares his belief in it, and yet wounds it every day by his inconsistent life, is surrendering himself to the service of Satan, and leading souls to ruin."-"Testimonies," Vol. 5, page 142.

-Jesus loved the young man who came to Him.
+"He who holds the truth in unrighteousness, who declares his belief in it, and yet wounds it every day by his inconsistent life, is surrendering himself to the service of Satan, and leading souls to ruin."-Ibid., vol. 5, p.
+142. Jesus loved the young man who came to Him.
 He looked upon him with compassion and longed to reveal to him the deeper experiences of grace.
 So today Christ is waiting to accomplish a deeper work in the heart of each young disciple.

-The lives of Adventist youth will demonstrate the transforming power of the gospel.

-The Apostle Paul in Rom.
-5:10 speaks about this twofold redemption: "For if, when we were enemies, we were reconciled to God by the death of His Son, much more, being reconciled, we shall be saved by His life."
+The apostle Paul in Romans 5:10 speaks about this twofold redemption: "For if, when we were enemies, we were reconciled to God by the death of his Son, much more, being reconciled, we shall be saved by his life."

 In commenting upon this text the messenger of the Lord says, "The righteousness by which we are justified is imputed; the righteousness by which we are sanctified is imparted.
-The first is our title to heaven, the second is our fitness for heaven."-"The Faith I Live By," page 116.
+The first is our title to heaven, the second is our fitness for heaven."-The Faith I Live By, p.
+116.